 As it turned out, Fráter György, driven by his twitch of conscience, signed a treaty with King Habsburg Ferdinand at the end of the year 1541.
 According to the secret treaty of Gyalu, Ferdinand was supposed to get Transylvania, including the entire Kingdom of Hungary in case he managed to take Buda back from the Turks.
 In this case, the baby king, János Zsigmond, and his mother, Queen Isabella would resign from their titles.

 The German princes and the rulers of the small states of Italy were shocked by the loss of Buda, the Pope was particularly stunned.
 They were urging the retaking of it.
-The Imperial Assembly in Speyer the Germans offered soldiers, the Bohemians voted taxes and soldiers, similar to the Hungarian Diet in case a campaign was organized to liberate Buda.
+In the Imperial Assembly in Speyer the Germans offered soldiers, and the Bohemians voted for taxes and soldiers, similar to the Hungarian Diet in case a campaign was organized to liberate Buda.
 Many other European monarchs were asked for aid but finally, it was only the Pope who sent troops.
 However, other gifts were also received: Voivode Petru of Moldova sent 30,000 cattle to the Christians’ camp at Esztergom.
 Lots of food were amassed from other places as well, it was carried by boats.

 Here is the history of Buda if you wanted to read more about its history: